EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 * Shortened Abstract.
 * Added text to Introduction to justify where and why this mechanism would be used.
 * Resolved comments from Kris Kwiatkowski
+* Resolved Key Usage comments from Tim Hollebeek
 * Fixed up Algorithm names in Algorithm Deprecation section
+* Removed Falcon composites to not delay the release of this document.
+Falcon (FN-DSA) composites can be added in a separate document

 # Introduction {#sec-intro}